biobakery/humann/readme.md

-# HUMAnN2 User Manual #
+# HUMAnN 2.0 User Manual #

-HUMAnN2 is the next generation of HUMAnN (HMP Unified Metabolic Analysis Network).
+HUMAnN 2.0 is the next generation of HUMAnN 1.0 (HMP Unified Metabolic Analysis Network).

 ----

-**If you use HUMAnN2 in your work, please cite the HUMAnN2 paper:**
+**If you use HUMAnN 2.0 in your work, please cite the HUMAnN 2.0 paper:**

 Franzosa EA\*, McIver LJ\*, Rahnavard G, Thompson LR, Schirmer M, Weingart G, Schwarzberg Lipson K, Knight R, Caporaso JG, Segata N, Huttenhower C. *Species-level functional profiling of metagenomes and metatranscriptomes*.
 Nat Methods 15: 962-968 (2018).

-**And feel free to link to HUMAnN2 in your Methods:**
+**And feel free to link to HUMAnN 2.0 in your Methods:**

 [http://huttenhower.sph.harvard.edu/humann2](http://huttenhower.sph.harvard.edu/humann2)

 ----

-**For additional information, read the [HUMAnN2 Tutorial](https://github.com/biobakery/biobakery/wiki/humann2)**
+**For additional information, read the [HUMAnN 2.0 Tutorial](https://github.com/biobakery/biobakery/wiki/humann_v2.0)**

 HUMAnN is a pipeline for efficiently and accurately profiling the presence/absence and abundance of microbial pathways in a community from metagenomic or metatranscriptomic sequencing data (typically millions of short DNA/RNA reads).
 This process, referred to as functional profiling, aims to describe the metabolic potential of a microbial community and its members.
 More generally, functional profiling answers the question "What are the microbes in my community-of-interest doing (or capable of doing)?"